It didn’t make sense at the time

 Louise Beattie | Modern Business For Solopreneurs and Small Businesses

 I help solopreneurs, small business owners and professionals build modern businesses that thrive in a post-AI world through smart AI use—amplifying their sovereign minds for more freedom and revenue, and lives that matter with greater time, connection, and purpose.
-Join a community of bold thinkers using AI to create lives they love.
+Join a community of smart business owners creating lives they love.

 Read more from Louise Beattie | Modern Business For Solopreneurs and Small Businesses